By Josephine Remo

 The museum also has beautiful gardens, including covered gardens decorated with palm trees and exquisite sculptures.
 If you have a free afternoon on your itinerary, this could be the perfect way to fill your time.

 Attend the Copenhagen Jazz Festival

-If you love jazz and festivals, here’s one you’re going to love: the Copenhagen Jazz Festival runs twice a year, with a winter edition in February and a summer one in August.
+If you love jazz and festivals, here’s one you’re going to love: the Copenhagen Jazz Festival runs in mid-summer, and the Vinterjazz festival makes the cold Februaries in Copenhagen much cozier.

-The festival lasts around 10 days and hosts concerts at more than 100 venues at different times around the city, so you’re certain to find something to attend.
+Both festivals last around 10 days and host concerts at more than 100 venues at different times around the city, so you’re certain to find something to attend.
 Jazz fills the streets and some of Copenhagen’s finest jazz clubs.

 Visit some of the city’s nature hotspots